 - Extra firm tofu can be crumbled and tossed with a small amount of vegan mayonnaise, prepared mustard, and curry powder for a savory sandwich.
-Extra firm tofu can also be tossed with vegan mayonnaise, raisins or dried cranberries, sunflower seeds, and a small amount of fruit preserves for a sweet sandwich. - butter by blending 2 cups of nuts (such as pecans, walnuts, cashews, or almonds) with a small amount of vegetable oil in a blender or food processor.
+Extra firm tofu can also be tossed with vegan mayonnaise, raisins or dried cranberries, sunflower seeds, and a small amount of fruit preserves for a sweet sandwich. - If you have the time, you can prepare your own nut butter by blending 2 cups of nuts (such as pecans, walnuts, cashews, or almonds) with a small amount of vegetable oil in a blender or food processor.
 Homemade nut butter will separate when stored.
 You can either mix the separated oil back into the butter or skim it off, but removing the oil will make the nut butter a bit grainy.